Demo

 .catch( /* ... */ );

-Please keep in mind that you customize this list at your own risk – adding unsafe protocols like javascript can lead to serious security vulnerabilities!
+Please remember that you customize this list at your own risk – adding unsafe protocols like javascript can lead to serious security vulnerabilities!

 Automatic link decorators match all links in the editor content against a function which decides whether the link should receive some set of attributes, considering the URL (href) of the link.
 These decorators work silently and the editor applies them during the data downcast.